opensesamemedia/syncstage-docs/docs/android-integration.md

 ### 5. Use SyncStage in background

 To allow SyncStage work in background you need to create a [foreground service](https://developer.android.com/guide/components/foreground-services){target=_blank} of `microphone` type.
-Service and additional permission must be added to `AndroidManifest.xml`.
+Service and additional permissions must be added to `AndroidManifest.xml`.

 ```
 ...